Telstra: Mobile networks

 February 2011: Ericsson wins the LTE contract with Telstra.
 The LTE network is being deployed in capital city CBDs and select regional centres throughout 2011.
 It will operate at 1800 MHz and integrate with a HSPA+ service at 850 MHz.
 A dual mode (LTE/HSPA+) mobile broadband device has been developed for the network.

 January 2012: Initial major LTE rollout complete.
 Incremental rollout continues, widening the coverage in capital cities and introducing new LTE coverage to regional centres.

-July 2012: Telstra commences retailing a pocket-sized battery powered 4G WiFi router (ZTE MF91) for prepaid data customers, locked to Telstra, complementing its range of 4G-capable devices.
-Apart from the ZTE MF91, the Telstra 4G hardware range now comprises two dual mode (4G/3G) voice-capable handsets by HTC and ZTE (available for purchase outright or on a post-paid plan), a Sierra USB wireless modem (outright or post-paid plan), a ZTE USB wireless modem (prepaid, locked to Telstra) and a Sierra 4G Wifi battery powered pocket-sized router (outright or post-paid plan).
+July 2012: Telstra commences retailing a pocket-sized battery powered 4G Wi-Fi router (ZTE MF91) for prepaid data customers, locked to Telstra, complementing its range of 4G-capable devices.
+Apart from the ZTE MF91, the Telstra 4G hardware range now comprises two dual mode (4G/3G) voice-capable handsets by HTC and ZTE (available for purchase outright or on a post-paid plan), a Sierra USB wireless modem (outright or post-paid plan), a ZTE USB wireless modem (prepaid, locked to Telstra) and a Sierra 4G Wi-Fi battery powered pocket-sized router (outright or post-paid plan).
 Telstra is reported to now be operating LTE facilities from more than 3,500 transmission sites.

 August 2013: Telstra demonstrates the world's first ever LTE- Advanced Carrier Aggregation network using the 900 MHz and 1800 MHz spectrum bands in the Sunshine Coast.
 April 2014: Telstra introduced a mobile broadband device from Huawei (E5786) with LTE Advanced capability.
 May 2014: Telstra and Ericsson demonstrate world first 450 Mbit/s LTE-A downlink speeds in a commercial network with a Category 9 device.
 September 2015: Telstra, in collaboration with NETGEAR, Ericsson and Qualcomm Technologies announce that it is bringing the world's first 4G LTE Advanced 600 Mbit/s Category 11 device to customers.